 The Company records provisions related to pending or outstanding legal matters and regulatory investigations.
 Provisions in connection with legal matters are determined on the basis of management's judgment in consultation with legal counsel, considering such factors as the amount of the claim, the possibility of wrongdoing by an employee of the Company and precedents.
 Contingent litigation loss provisions are recorded by the Company when it is probable that the Company will incur a loss as a result of a past event and the amount of the loss can be reliably estimated.
-The Company also records provisions related to restructuring costs when the recognition criteria for provisions are fulfilled.
+The Company also records provisions related to restructuring costs when the recognition criteria for provisions as they apply to restructuring costs are fulfilled.

-Adoption of New and Revised Standards
+NOTE 03 Adoption of New and Revised Standards

-The Company adopted certain standards and amendments, discussed below, effective as of April 1, 2013.
+The Company adopted certain standards and amendments, discussed below, which were effective as of April 1, 2014 and have been applied retrospectively.